The log-Sobolev inequality for spin systems of higher order interactions: Assumptions and main results

-for some positive constant $\mathfrak{C}$. \end{thm} The main assumption about the phase $\phi$ is that the single site measure $\mu$ satisfies the log-Sobolev inequality, while the main assumption about the interactions is that the phase $\phi(x) $ dominates over the interactions, in the sense that
+Assumptions (\ref{H2.3})-(\ref{H2.4}) refer to the distance, while assumptions (\ref{H2.1})-(\ref{H2.2}) on how the phase and the interactions are formed from it.
+Conditions (\ref{H2.5})-(\ref{H2.9}) consist of the main assumptions about the phase and the interaction and how these relate with each other. (\ref{H2.5}) and (\ref{Hinfty}) imply that both phase and interactions are unbounded functions, with the first one increasing faster than a quadratic.
+The main assumption about the the relation between interactions and phase, (\ref{H2.5}) and (\ref{H2.8}), is that the phase $\phi(x) $ dominates over the interactions, in the sense that